eic/epic-analysis/README.md

       `Histos` will also be streamed to `root` files, along with the binning scheme (handled by the `BinSet` class); downstream post processing code makes use of these streamed objects, rather than the `TObjArray`s
+  - derived classes are specific to upstream data structures:
+    - `AnalysisDelphes` for Delphes trees
+    - `AnalysisDD4hep` for trees from the DD4hep+Juggler stack
+  - the `Kinematics` class is used to calculate all kinematics
+    - one instance for generated variables, and another for reconstructed
+    - calculations are called by `Analysis`-derived classes, event-by-event or particle-by-particle or jet-by-jet
+    - see [Kinematics Documentation](doc/kinematics.md) for details of `Kinematics`

 ### Bin Specification